Select

 #### Engage

 Once an image is very vivid, engage with it.
-The attitude to bring to an Active Imagination is that of interacting with another being.
-Ask it questions, talk to it, interact with it as if it were a real person or situation.
+Interact with the image as if it were a real person or situation.
+Ask it questions, talk to it.
 If it is a location, explore the location.
-Allow the scene or the narrative to unfold as if in a dream.
+Allow it to unfold like a dream.

 - people